mendix/docs/content/en/docs/appstore/modules/business-events.md

 ## 4 Usage

-This section explains how to use business events in Mendix apps with the Mendix Business Events module.
+This section explains how to use business events in Mendix apps with the Mendix Business Events service.

 Usage and user experience differs depending on which versions of Studio Pro you are using: